laurenkwick/geopipeline/README.md

 Still to come:

-- A quick function for stacking and labeling non-composited images
+- A quick function for stacking and labeling non-composited images covering the same spatial extent.
 - A function for summarizing pixel values within a buffer based on a user-defined formula.
+- Core functions for accessing GEDI L2A and L2B gridded datasets.

 ## Installation